Updated in 2025-02

 Before describing the linker options, let's introduce the concept of

 driver options.
-The user-facing options of gcc
+The user-facing options of gcc and

-are called driver options.
+clang are called driver options.
 Some driver options affect

 the options passed to the linker.
 Many such options have the same name